Mixed race couple lifting young daughter in park, crop shot

 Working with troubled families and individuals?
 Learn about a strength-based model (DMM) and its application from infancy to adulthood

-This course focuses on the development, prevention and treatment of psychological disorder from infancy to adulthood.
+This course, delivered in partnership with the Family Relations Institute (FRI) focuses on the development, prevention and treatment of psychological disorder from infancy to adulthood.
 It weaves together theory, human development, assessment, case examples and treatment applications to reframe maladaptive behaviour in terms of strategies for self-protection.
 The course emphasises the process of adaptation and developmental pathways that carry risk for psychopathology.

 The aspects of neural development to be covered are chosen to enhance treatment of psychological maladaptation of adults and children (including families with child maltreatment, psychiatric disorder, and criminality).
 The course emphasizes adaptation and ways that professionals can change to increase the probability that clients will change.
 Reorganisation and building resilience are treated as central to successful intervention.
 General and Family Functional Formulations will be introduced to highlight DMM Integrative Treatment.